rusefi/rusefi_documentation/FAQ_Ignition.md

 Great, then you can wire them directly to the ECU.
 However please take care to check that tht coils you have really do incorporate the ignition driver into the coil.
 Having 3 or 4 connectors pins is not a guarantee that a coils is a "smart" coil.
+There is some information on known smart coils and how to work out if you have a smart coil that can be found by **searching the forum.**

 </details>